-SUNGAI PENUH, 8 June 2022 – PT Agincourt Resources (PTAR), the operator of the Martabe Gold Mine, again supports the efforts to conserve Sumatran tigers through the release of two Sumatran tigers “Surya Manggala” and “Citra Kartini” to the Kerinci Seblat National Park (TNKS) on 7-8 June 2022.
+SUNGAI PENUH, 8 June 2022 – PT Agincourt Resources (PTAR),operator of the Martabe Gold Mine, supported efforts to conserve Sumatran Tigers through the release of two Sumatran tigers “Surya Manggala” and “Citra Kartini” in the Kerinci Seblat National Park on 7-8 June 2022.

-This release is very unique because what is released is a Sumatran tiger cub from a parent who was cared for due to previous conflicts with humans in the wild.
-This is clear evidence of the success of world-class animal conflict management.
+This release was unique because the two Sumatran Tiger cubs had been born and raised from parents with previous conflicts with humans.
+The whole process is clear evidence of the success of world-class animal conflict management.

-Meanwhile, the Acting Head of the North Sumatra BBKSDA, Irzal Azhar, expressed his appreciation to all parties who have supported the survival of “Surya Manggala” and “Citra Kartini” since they were in the Barumun Sumatran Tiger Sanctuary until they were released to TNKS.
+Acting Head of the North Sumatra BBKSDA Irzal Azhar expressed his appreciation to all parties who have supported the survival of “Surya Manggala” and “Citra Kartini” since they were in the Barumun Sumatran Tiger Sanctuary until they were released to TNKS.
 He hopes that the two tigers will be able to survive in their natural habitat after being released into the wild.
+Irzal described the background:

 Commitment to Support Biodiversity